rvjc/free-mandelbrot/README.md

 programmers neglect the deeper mathematical aspects (which are often bound with school work) and live to regret it later.
-But, as is so often the case, the real fun is to be found in burrowing down below the superfical aspects.
+But, as is so often the case, the real fun is to be found in burrowing down below the superfical.
 And this is as true of activities like music, car-tinkering and sports as it is for programming.

 One of the downsides of school-work in general, and math in particular, is that impatient teenagers often have to learn